DigiBP/Team-Apples/README.md

 <img src="https://github.com/DigiBP/Team-Apples/blob/c19ac9acfcf5427fa8143a7f42124891f7619a22/TO-BE-PROCESS/MAKE-Screenshots/Details/6.%20Difference.png"  width="50%" height="50%">

 ### E-mail Expiration Free Trial License
+- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 <img src="https://github.com/DigiBP/Team-Apples/blob/e0b465c7025875559349c3bf35189fb21940c24e/TO-BE-PROCESS/E-Mail-Schreenshots/06_Free%20License%20expired%20Link%20to%20order%20yearly%20License.png"  width="50%" height="50%">

 ## 7. Order received message
 - The client is given the option to request a one yearly license, which is no longer free.
 - If the client decides to proceed with the yearly license, they fill out a form indicating their intention.
-- The "Watch New Row" module detects the new row or entry in the form.
+- The "Watch New Row" module detects the new row or entry in CRM.
 - The "Watch New Row" module triggers an intermediate catching message event in Camunda.
 - The intermediate catching message event in Camunda serves as a waiting state for a specific message to arrive.
 In this case, it is waiting for the message indicating the client's request for a yearly license key.
-- Once the intermediate catching message event is triggered, Camunda captures the event and continues with the workflow.
+- Once the intermediate catching message event is triggered, Camunda captures the event and continues with the workflow in this case the service task "Create and sent Invoice".

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/7.
 Order received message.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/7.%20Order%20received%20message.png)